-The Leader of the Council, Cllr Anna Bailey, responded as follows:
+Response from the Leader of the Council, CIIr Anna Bailey:

 "The Council has contacted the applicant's planning agent and we can confirm that the permission does allow for eight seasonal events each year within the red line of the development limit and this includes the grass area to the rear of the car park.
 The summer beach event will be one of those events as is likely to be the case for some of the events publicised.